Vehicle Transmission Stuck in Gear Limp Mode

 Driving limp mode can damage the car, as the transmission cannot properly shift gears.
 Limp mode is a safety feature that protects the transmission from further damage when a problem is detected.
 However, driving in limp mode can stress the transmission and other drivetrain components and cause further damage if the problem is not addressed promptly.

 It is important to address the problem immediately once you notice the car is in limp mode and avoid extended driving in this condition.
-Getting the vehicle checked by a certified technician to diagnose and fix the problem is best, as driving in limp mode can lead to more severe and costly repairs.
+It is best to get the vehicle checked by a certified technician to diagnose and fix the problem, as driving in limp mode can lead to more severe and costly repairs.

 Driving in limp mode for an extended time can cause damage to the vehicle.
 Most manufacturers recommend that you ONLY continue to drive a vehicle in limp mode to take it to the nearest mechanic or home.